-10. The U.S. Department of Energy's National Renewable Energy Laboratory mapped the wind resources of Rhode Island at a height of 50 meters (164 feet), both onshore and offshore, using data provided by AWS TrueWind (see Figure 8.12).
+10. The U.S. Department of Energy's National Renewable Energy Laboratory mapped the wind resources of Rhode Island at a height of 50 meters (164 feet), both onshore and offshore, using data provided by AWS TrueWind (see Figure 12).
 Onshore the wind power classes range from 1 to 3, with inland Rhode Island characterized as having primarily class 1 wind resources.
 Coastal areas and Block Island have the greatest onshore wind resources, characterized by class 3 to class 5.
 As a result, some coastal locations may have wind regimes feasible for community or small-scale wind power projects (Rhode Island Office of Energy Resources 2010).
 Offshore wind resources have been classified as class 3 or 4 in nearshore areas, increasing to class 5 or 6 further offshore.
 The difference is largely explained by the effect of surface roughness (Brower 2007).
 Land surfaces, especially forested areas exert friction on the wind, greatly reducing wind speeds near the surface.
-As one moves further offshore to measure wind speed, the frictional effect of land is removed, resulting in greater wind speeds near the surface (Brower 2007).
-12 If Rhode Island had similar topography to the Great Plains, mostly open farmland, mean wind speeds would be at least 1 m/s higher (Brower 2007).
-13 As a general rule, the power output of a wind turbine increases by the cube of wind speed, therefore even small increases in wind speed over the
+As the prevailing winds move offshore above the sea surface, the frictional effect of land is removed, causing the speed near the surface to increase (Brower 2007).12 If Rhode Island had similar topography to the Great Plains, mostly open farmland, mean wind speeds would be at least 1 m/s higher (Brower 2007).13 As a general rule, the power output of a wind turbine

-12 The roughness of the sea surface is on the order of 10-4 versus 1 to 6 over trees.
+$^{^{12}}$ The roughness of the sea surface is on the order of 10^{-4} versus 1 to 6 over trees.